April is Sexual Assault Awareness Month.

 What are the long-term effects of sexual violence on victims?

-- Post-Traumatic Stress Disorder (PTSD) is a clinically diagnosed neuropsychiatric condition that is based on the persistence of impairing symptoms following the experiencing or the witnessing of life-threatening events.
-These events can include military combat, natural disasters, terrorist incidents, serious accidents, or physical or sexual assault in adulthood or childhood.
-Individuals suffering from PTSD may have trouble concentrating or sleeping—a state called hyper-arousal.
-Other symptoms include flashbacks, panic attacks, depression, suicidal thoughts, feeling estranged and isolated, and not being able to complete daily tasks.
+- Post-Traumatic Stress Disorder is a clinically diagnosed psychiatric disorder that can occur following the experience or the witnessing of life-threatening events such as military combat, natural disasters, terrorist incidents, serious accidents, or physical or sexual assault in adulthood or childhood.
+Symptoms include flashbacks, nightmares, severe anxiety, uncontrollable intrusive thoughts, and emotional numbing after the event.

 - One-third of all rape victims develop PTSD at sometime during their lives.4